paretoux/paretoux.github.io/_prototypes/Tunnel.md

 The aspiration unit is placed on the top of the curve vis-a-vis the patient’s respiratory exits.
 A two parts adpater with thread connections was 3D printed with PLA.

 Both ends, front and back panel, were closed off with a plastic film.
 For access to the patient, plastic gloves with long sleeves were melted onto hole cut outs for a perfect seal by an electronic soldering gun.
+A closed rubber band was added to the edge of the plastic film using the same technique, with an appropriate length providing enough force once tied to the tunnel.
+Small pins were glued on the edge of the tunnel sheet to avoid the detaching of the plastic film.

 {% include image_gallery.html folder="/assets/img/prototypes/tunnelgallery/prototypeimages" %}